wrjodjana/obsidian-vault/research/email/forward data lab.md

 **Do you have prior research experience?
 Describe it.**

 I previously worked on two research projects.
-The first being with the department of special education which was using data analysis
+The first being with the department of special education which was using data analysis to develop new intervention strategies for young adults with disabilities.
+Most of it was collecting data by sitting down through interviews, understanding the data collectio

 **What is the most interesting/innovative project that you have done?
 Describe it.**